Bubblin-Superbooks/official-handbook/README.md

 ```

-Read the [bookiza documentation](https://bookiza.github.io/docs/) for more.
+Read the [Bookiza Documentation](https://bubblin.io/bookiza/docs/) for more.

 # Support

-Superbooks are generally [supported](https://bubbl.in/support) everywhere i.e. all devices, all desktops and all browsers.
-However, quirky behavior does appear from time to time and it is then best to report [issue](https://github.com/bookiza/bookiza/issues) immediately.
+Superbooks are generally [supported](https://bubblin.io/support) everywhere i.e. all devices, all desktops and all browsers.
+However, quirky behavior may appear from time to time and then best recourse is to report the [issue](https://github.com/bookiza/bookiza/issues) on Github immediately with a screeen-grab.

 Note: Despite ubiquity, the effort with superbooks points to mostly yielding best reading experience on tablets: i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
-Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is the tablet.
+Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is a tablet.

 ## Quick info:

 - Bubblin is a production substrate for Superbooks.
-Read [more](https://bubbl.in/about).
+Read [more](https://bubblin.io/about).

-- Superbook is a responsive container that holds your book.
-Read [more](https://bubbl.in/faq)
+- Superbook is a responsive container that holds the story of your book.
+Read [more](https://bubblin.io/docs/intoduction)

 #### How it works